 We have prepared a selection of resources for parents designed to help you become familiar with Hook Junior School before your child joins us in September 2018.
-We hope we answer specific questions that you may have as a Year 3 parent.
+We hope we answer specific questions that you may have as a year 3 parent.

 The year 3 team look forward to working in partnership with you and your child over the coming school year.
 We hope your child will be very happy as a member of Hook Junior School.